Rutland K9 named finalist in vote-driven competition

 “Dogs in America, we kind of bred down to get the good working breeds to be better house pets,” Harvey said.
 “In Europe, they didn’t do that.
 They just kept breeding really good working dogs, so a lot of military and police dogs come from Europe.”

-Calls can number 20 times a month, Harvey said, with the majority of calls being for drug sniffs, and he helped apprehend a violent suspect just this past Tuesday.
+Calls can number 20 times a month, Harvey said, with the majority of calls being for drug sniffs, and he helped apprehend a violent suspect just last week.

 With a simple hand gesture and command, Cobalt focuses his attention on everything his handler tells him, including waiting for permission to move, play and move from the car.